nixworks/public/news/2008/06/17/index.md

 ##### French President
 ### [ President Nicolas Sarkozy announces that France intends to return to the military structure of NATO for the first time since Charles de Gaulle led it out of the organisation in 1966. ](/news/2008/06/17/president-nicolas-sarkozy-announces-that-france-intends-to-return-to-the-military-structure-of-nato-for-the-first-time-since-charles-de-gau.md)
-_Context: France, 1966, French President, Charles de Gaulle, NATO, Nicolas Sarkozy_
+_Context: France, Charles de Gaulle, 1966, French President, NATO, Nicolas Sarkozy_

 ##### Military judge
 ### [ A military judge dismisses charges against a United States Marine Corps colonel of failing to investigate the Haditha killings. ](/news/2008/06/17/a-military-judge-dismisses-charges-against-a-united-states-marine-corps-colonel-of-failing-to-investigate-the-haditha-killings.md)
-_Context: military judge, Marine, Haditha killings_
+_Context: Marine, Haditha killings, military judge_

 ##### UNHCR
 ### [ In its annual report, the UNHCR says the number of refugees in the world rose to 11.4 million in 2007 from 9.9m in 2006. ](/news/2008/06/17/in-its-annual-report-the-unhcr-says-the-number-of-refugees-in-the-world-rose-to-11-4-million-in-2007-from-9-9m-in-2006.md)
-_Context: UNHCR, refugee_
+_Context: refugee, UNHCR_

 ##### Tsutomu Miyazaki
 ### [ Tsutomu Miyazaki, known as "The Otaku Murderer", is executed by hanging in Tokyo for the murders and cannibalization of four young girls in 1988 and 1989.
 He was hanged with two others, each convicted in separate, unrelated murders. ](/news/2008/06/17/tsutomu-miyazaki-known-as-the-otaku-murderer-is-executed-by-hanging-in-tokyo-for-the-murders-and-cannibalization-of-four-young-girls-in.md)
-_Context: hanging, Tsutomu Miyazaki, cannibal, 1989, 1988, Tokyo, Otaku, capital punishment, murder_
+_Context: hanging, Tokyo, cannibal, 1988, Tsutomu Miyazaki, murder, Otaku, capital punishment, 1989_

 ##### Deadly earthquake
 ### [ In the aftermath of the 2008 Sichuan earthquake, the Chinese government faces growing criticism from grieving parents who allege that corrupt and shoddy construction was behind the disproportionately high number of collapsed school buildings. ](/news/2008/06/17/in-the-aftermath-of-the-2008-sichuan-earthquake-the-chinese-government-faces-growing-criticism-from-grieving-parents-who-allege-that-corru.md)